-2009/10 2010/11
+2010/11 2011/12

-4 Office Accommodation 4
+4 Office Accommodation 2

 2 Depots 2

 9 Pay and Display Car Parks 9

-16 Designated free car parks 13
+13 Designated free car parks 13

 1 Aireville (Community) Park 1

-13 Industrial Units 4
+4 Industrial Units (half-share) 4

 13 Public Conveniences 13

 2 Cemeteries 2

 1 Crematorium 1

 1 Museum 1

 1 Swimming Pool 1

 1 Multi Use Games Area 1

-64 Total 52
+52 Total 50

-24. Valuation of Fixed Assets
+23. Valuation of Non-Current Assets

-Fixed assets are valued on the basis recommended by CIPFA and in accordance with the 'Statements of Asset Valuation Practice and Guidance Notes' issued by the Royal Institute of Chartered Surveyors.
-The basis of valuation of the various categories of fixed assets is shown in point 7 of the 'Statement of Accounting Policies' (See pages 14 to 24).
-For 2010/11 the valuation date for all assets is 1st April 2010 except for investment properties which were valued at 31st March 2011.
+Non-current assets are valued on the basis recommended by CIPFA and in accordance with the 'Statements of Asset Valuation Practice and Guidance Notes' issued by the Royal Institute of Chartered Surveyors.
+The basis of valuation of the various categories of non-current assets is shown in point 7 of the 'Statement of Accounting Policies' (See pages 13 to 24).
+For 2011/12 the valuation date for all assets is 1st April 2011 except for investment properties which were valued at 31st March 2012.
 A rolling programme of revaluations is adopted and has been implemented in accordance with the requirement of The Code except for Investment Properties which are valued annually at the balance sheet date.
-Valuations for 2010/11 have been undertaken in-house by Andrew Whelan MRICS, Estates Surveyor, with the exception of the Craven Leisure Centre which was valued by Scott Kershaw BLE(Hons) MRICS of the Sheffield Valuation Office.
+Valuations for 2011/12 have been undertaken in-house by Andrew Whelan MRICS, Estates Surveyor.

-25. Continuous Review of the Council's Assets
+24. Continuous Review of the Council's Assets

 The Council's properties portfolio continues to be reviewed to ensure best use.
-Central to this work is the Council's Capital Strategy and Asset Management Plan both of which are updated on an annual basis.
+Central to this work is the Council's Capital Strategy and Asset Management Plan both of which are updated periodically.
 As a result of this, the Council embarked on, and has continued to pursue, a range of asset related schemes that are likely to result in a fundamental change to the Council's asset base.
 These schemes include: